RESEARCH PROJECT

 The project tests, evaluates and critically discusses if and how existing rules and tools can help municipalities design health-promoting residential areas.

-The aim is to inspire and guide municipalities in the planning, design and management of outdoor environments in residential areas, with a particular focus on the residents' health and well-being.
+The goal is to inspire and guide municipalities in the planning, design and management of outdoor environments in residential areas, with a particular focus on the residents' health and well-being.
 The study will provide landscape architects and planners with arguments to use as support in the dialogue with stake holders and private developers.

 It will also contribute to a debate about planning practice and how it can create living environments that promote human health and well-being.
 This is important for municipalities, regions as well as government authorities.